edbentley/replay/website/docs/test.md

     },
   },
   ```
+  - `initAlertResponse`: (Optional) Set which choice is chosen for OK / cancel alerts.
+Default `true`.
   - `nativeSpriteNames`: (Optional) A list of [Native Sprite](native-sprites.md) names to mock.

 `testSprite` returns an object with the following fields: